 Be part of SHAK's theater programs, camps, and Early Music Youth Academy

-Support our autumn season, including Piae Cantiones and a collaboration with Seattle Early Dance!
+Support our 2017-18 season, including Master Finno's Songbook and a collaboration with Seattle Early Dance!

 "We play in cities all over the place, and there isn't a program like this anywhere else," said Baltimore Consort musician Larry Lipkis after hearing SHAK's Early Music Youth Academy in action.
 It's thanks to you that Seattle Historical Arts for Kids is able to continue creating our programming -- and it's true, we don't know of any other group in the US or globally doing the work we do!
 Your gift gives students the one-of-a-kind opportunity to learn from and perform with experts in the field of historical performance.